October 26, 2025

 After the failure of the second Jacobite Rising in 1719, Pope Clement XI offered James II’s son and heir, James Francis Edward Stuart (the “Old Pretender”), the Palazzo Muti in Rome’s Piazza dei Santi Apostoli, which became the Jacobite court in exile.
 It was here that Bonnie Prince Charles (the “Young Pretender”) and his younger brother, Henry, were born.
 Successive popes, until Clement XIII, recognised the Old Pretender as “James III and VIII”.

-Baptised by Benedict XIII and created a Cardinal at 22 by his godfather Benedict XIV, Henry became known as the Cardinal Duke of York.
-As prince of Church and state, he attached ermine to his scarlet robes.
+Baptised by Benedict XIII and created a Cardinal at 22 by his godfather, Benedict XIV, Henry became known as the Cardinal Duke of York.
+As prince of Church and State, he attached ermine to his scarlet robes.

 As a Cardinal and elector for six decades – the longest in Roman history – Henry must have knelt and prayed with his five Popes countless times.
-Despite Henry IX’s abiding residence in Frascati, 20 kilometres south of Rome, any Jacobite could happily point, during his “reign”, to 20 years of shared sacraments and ceremonies between rightful king and ruling pontiff.
+Despite Henry IX’s abiding residence in Frascati, 20 kilometres south of Rome, any Jacobite could happily point, during his ‘reign’, to 20 years of shared sacraments and ceremonies between rightful king and ruling pontiff.

-The next direct encounter between Holiness and Majesty took place in 1903 when a determined Edward VII, “the Uncle of Europe”, on a state visit to Italy, met Leo XIII.
-Rather absurdly, the King was forced to do so “as a private individual”.
+The next direct encounter between Holiness and Majesty took place in 1903 when a determined Edward VII, “the Uncle of Europe”, on a State Visit to Italy, met Leo XIII.
+Rather absurdly, the King was forced to do so as “a private individual”.
 Interestingly, seven years later and only weeks before his death, Edward VII paid a visit to Lourdes.

-Exactly two decades later, his son George V and Queen Mary, prompted by post-war dynamics and the Irish question, met Pius XI at the Vatican.
-Great sticklers for correct form, Their Majesties – in full military dress and long black dress and veil – honoured the fact that this was the first formal meeting since the English Reformation of ruling sovereign and the Vicar of Rome.
+Exactly two decades later, his son George V and his consort, Queen Mary, prompted by post-war dynamics and the Irish question, met Pius XI at the Vatican.
+Great sticklers for correct form, Their Majesties – in full military dress and long black dress and veil – honoured the fact that this was the first formal meeting since the English Reformation of a ruling sovereign and the Vicar of Rome.
 The audience of twenty-five minutes, as formal as it was, constituted a breakthrough.
 But there was never a hint of kneeling or prayer.

-In 2017 a senior Vatican official dubbed Elizabeth “the last Christian monarch” – but he spoke too soon.
-Long recognised as a deeply spiritual man, Charles has seamlessly continued the weekly rituals of his mother – publicly attending Sunday service at the Chapel Royal, St George’s Chapel Windsor, St Mary Magdalene Sandringham, as Supreme Governor; and Crathie Kirk in Balmoral and Canisbay Church in Caithness.
-As his contemporary and confidant Rt Rev Lord Chartres has observed, Charles is “enthralled by religion.”
+In 2017, a senior Vatican official dubbed Elizabeth “the last Christian monarch” – but he spoke too soon.
+Long recognised as a deeply spiritual man, Charles has seamlessly continued the weekly rituals of his mother – publicly attending Sunday service at the Chapel Royal, St George’s Chapel, Windsor, St Mary Magdalene, Sandringham, as Supreme Governor; and Crathie Kirk in Balmoral and Canisbay Church in Caithness.
+As his contemporary and confidant, Rt Rev Lord Chartres, has observed, Charles is “enthralled by religion.”

-Charles had tried, as Prince in 1985, to join John Paul II at Mass but had to demur on his mother’s insistence, acting presumably on advice.
+Charles had tried, as Prince in 1985, to join John Paul II at Mass, but had to demur on his mother’s insistence, acting presumably on advice.
 He did, however, attend the canonisation Mass of John Henry Newman in Rome in October 2019 and only last month visited St John Henry’s rooms at the Birmingham Oratory.

 share